hayarobi/ARC1-Extensions/README.md

 -- @return  (ubig) total supply of this token function totalSupply()

+-- Hook "tokensReceived" function on the recipient after a 'transfer' -- @type internal
+-- @param   from   (address) sender's address
+-- @param   to     (address) recipient's address
+-- @param   amount (ubig) amount of token to send
+-- @param   ...     addtional data, MUST be sent unaltered in call to 'tokensReceived' on 'to' local function _callTokensReceived(from, to, amount, ...)

 -- Transfer tokens from an account to another
 -- @type    internal
 -- @param   from    (address) sender's address